zesansan/rithmschool_prework/01_terminal_basics.md

 6. `rm copy.txt`
 7. `cd ..`
 	`cp -r first second`
-8. `rm -rf second `
+8. `rm -rf second`

 **Part II**

-1. The man command stands for the manual for the command and lists all of the command's flags.
-Use arrow keys to navigate, and q to quit.
+1. The `man` command stands for the manual for the command and lists all of the command's flags.
+Use arrow keys to navigate, and `q` to quit.

-2. ls -l will list all of the files in long format .ls -a will list all of the entries in a directory including the hidden files that begin with a dot.
+2. `ls -l` will list all of the files in long format.`ls -a` will list all of the entries in a directory including the hidden files that begin with a dot.

 3. Done.